BY THE MASTER OF THE GENEVA BOCCACCIO

 Added to your basket:

-Miniature cut from a copy of Vincent of Beauvais, Speculum historiale.
+St Bartholomew in India, miniature cut from a copy of Vincent of Beauvais, Speculum historiale.

-An unusual and iconographically intriguing miniature by one of the greatest painters in the circle of Jean Fouquet, from a deluxe copy of Vincent of Beauvais’s Speculum historiale almost certainly commissioned by King René of Anjou.
+An iconographically intriguing miniature by one of the greatest painters in the circle of Jean Fouquet, from a deluxe copy of Vincent of Beauvais’s Speculum historiale almost certainly commissioned by King René of Anjou.

 The parent manuscript, now in Lisbon (Biblioteca Nacional de Portugal MS. il.
 126), lacks its first quire and nine other leaves, of which three are now kept separately with their miniatures excised.
 Only four miniatures survive in the volume, and at least a dozen more are missing from it, including the present one.
 The manuscript was studied by Claude Schaefer, who attributed the illumination to the Master of Jouvenel des Ursins, one of the painters of King René of Anjou, to whom more than ten works can be attributed, dating from c.
 1460 to c.
 1475, and suggested that he could be the artist Coppin Delf, who is documented working for King René.